FINES, FEES, AND COSTS - Ability to pay

 The key thing to note is that the opinion hinges on the defendant soliciting a third party to delivery drugs, which amounts to an attempted delivery.
 This is distinct from a theory of accomplice liability.
 If a defendant is convicted as an accomplice to another person's delivery and possession of drugs, he'd still be guilty of possession even if he didn't personally possess the drugs themselves.

-The Oregon Supreme Court said as much in the contest of forgery in State v.
+The Oregon Supreme Court said as much in the context of forgery in State v.
 Blake, 348 Or 95 (2010):

 Blake didn't overrule Sargent because unlike DCS, a person could not be convicted of "uttering" a forged instrument merely by attempting to do so.
 If they couldn't be convicted merely for the attempt, then they couldn't be convicted for mere solicitation.